top of page

 • Aug 4, 2025

 If you’re working in California and earning commissions, you have the right to be paid fully and on time.
-Whether you’re in sales, marketing, or any job where your earnings depend on performance, commissions aren’t a bonus or gift—they’re legally owed wages under California law.
+Whether you’re in sales, marketing, or any role where compensation is tied to performance, commissions are not discretionary—they are legally earned wages under California employment law once the agreed conditions are met.

-Unfortunately, unpaid or delayed commission payments are a common issue.
-Some employers withhold commissions unfairly, change the rules midstream, or terminate employees before paying them out.
-In this article, we’ll explain your rights, what California law says, and what steps you can take to recover unpaid commissions legally and efficiently.
+In this article, we’ll explain your rights, what California law requires, and the practical steps you can take to recover unpaid commissions legally and efficiently.

 Unpaid Commissions in California